The origin of the Bengali calendar

 Raja Shashanka is the first universally accepted ruler of a major part of the land mass that is associated with Bengal -- West Bengal & East Bengal / Bangladesh -- today.
 His capital was at Gaud (current Murshidabad) and he was a contemporary of Raja Harshavardhana of Kannauj (near Lucknow) in the West and of Raja Bhaskar Varman of Kamarupa (Assam) in the East.
 These three persons were the three principal rulers of North India.
 While exact dates are not available, it is strongly believed that Raja Shashanka ruled in Bengal between 590 CE and 625 CE.
 If we can assume that Raja Shashanka ascended the throne on 594 CE and Bengal celebrates the same as the start of the Bengali Era, then in 2017 CE, the Bengali Era year should be 1 + (2017 - 594) = 1424 BE which is exactly what it is on 2017 “Poila Baisakh”.
 Hence the Bengal Era begins with the ascendance of Raja Shashanka to the throne of Gauda-Bengal.

 Long after Raja Shashanka and the Hindu rulers of Bengal were dead and gone, Bengal came under Islamic rule when Bakhtiar Khilji evicted Lakshman Sen in 1206 CE.
-Subsequently Bengal became a province under the Mughal (Mongol) empire that followed the Islamic Hijri calendar and because this was based on lunar months, it caused major administrative problems.
+Subsequently Bengal became a province under the Mughal (Mongol) empire that followed the Islamic Hijri calendar.
+But the Hijri calendar was an administrative nightmare in an agricultural economy and Akbar was the first to understand this.

 Agricultural revenue is tied to the harvest and it is most easily collected at the end of the harvest season when the farmer has money in his purse.
 Seasons in turn are tied to the position of the sun as defined by solar months that commence with the entry of the sun into the signs of the zodiac.
 So there is a one-to-one fixed connection between a solar month, the position of the sun and the seasons.
 For example, the spring or vernal equinox happens on 21 March of the Gregorian Calendar or on 1st Chaitra of the Saka Calendar, the official Government of India calendar, because both of these are solar calendars.